thkwznk/aseprite-scripts/README.md

 - **Extend Cel** - provides an option to quickly link a cel with all proceeding empty cels.
 - **Select Content** - provides an option to precisely select cel's content.
 - **Go To** - provides an option to search and go to a layer, tag, or frame.
+- **Center Image** - provides an option to move image content precisely to the center of a sprite or selection.

 ## AsepriteOS